 A brief bio on Denise Oliva Steele

 In 2007 Denise learned that she would never be able to have her own biological children.
 The primary reason for her infertility was due to egg quality issues but she was also diagnosed with Asherman's Syndrome and Thrombophilia.
 Her poor egg quality was uncovered when she and her former husband began an IVF cycle; while 4 eggs were retrieved and 3 fertilized, it was determined that all 3 embryos had massive chromosomal abnormalities.
 Her endocrinologist advised her to consider adoption, an egg donor cycle and/or surrogacy to start her family.

 Before undergoing fertility treatments and pursuing alternative ways to build her family, she suffered 2 losses.
 It was determined that her first child was Triploidy and did not survive.
 The reason for her subsequent miscarriage was undetermined.

 In 2008, Denise and her former husband adopted a newborn son via private domestic adoption.
-Four days before his first birthday, their identical twin sons were born thanks to an anonymous egg donor cycle.
+Four days before his first birthday, their identical twin sons were born thanks to an unknown egg donor cycle.
 The irony is that Denise is an identical twin herself.
 Her family is now full and her oldest son doesn't remember life without his brothers.